MaastrichtU-IDS/d2s-cli/README.md

 A Command Line Interface to help orchestrate the integration of heterogenous data sources under a common [RDF Knowledge Graph](https://www.w3.org/RDF/) using Python, RML mappings, Bash, and GitHub Actions workflows (YAML).

+You can find more informations about the Data2Services project on the [d2s documentation website 📖](https://d2s.semanticscience.org/docs/d2s-installation)

 ## Installation

-Complete documentation about the `d2s-cli` on the [d2s documentation website 📖](https://d2s.semanticscience.org/docs/d2s-installation)

 Requirements: